alexlafroscia/ember-react-components/tests/dummy/app/docs/features/generator/template.md

 # Component Generator

-`ember-cli-react` ships with a blueprint called `react-component` for generating new React components in your Ember app.
+`ember-react-components` ships with a blueprint called `react-component` for generating new React components in your Ember app.
 You can run the following:

 ```bash
 ember g react-component my-cool-component